 Each XFS filesystem has a log that contains filesystem journaling records.
 This log requires dedicated disk space.
-This disk space doesn't show up in listings from the df command, nor can you access it with a filename.
+This disk space does not show up in listings from the df command, nor can you access it with a filename.

-The location of the disk space depends on the type of log you choose.
-The two types of logs are:
+The location of the disk space depends on the type of log you choose: